sfeakes/SprinklerD/README.md

 ## Hardware
-You will need relays connected to the PI. (add some crap about that here)
+You will need relays connected to the PI. (add some crap about how to do that here)

 Raspberry Pi Zero is the perfect device for this software.
 But all Raspberry PI's are inherently unstable devices to be running 24/7/365 in default Linux configrations.
 This is due to the way they use CF card, a power outage will generally cause CF card coruption.
 My recomendation is to use what's calles a "read only root" installation of Linux.
 Converting Raspbian to this is quite simple, but will require some Linux knoladge.
 There are two methods, one uses overlayfs and if you are not knolagable in Linux this is the easiest option.
 There are a some downsides to this method on a PI, so my prefered method is to simply use tmpfs on it's own without overlayfs ontop, this is easier to setup initially, but will probably require a few custom things to get right as some services will fail.
 Once you are up and running, You should search this topic, and there are a plenty of resources, and even some scripts the will do everything for you.
 But below are two links that explain the process.